 Amount of Grant Awards

-The size of grants considered by WHDC for approval by Tides shall be no more than $350,000 per year (maximum) per grantee.
-WHDC reserves the right to change the maximum grant amount and institute a reasonable minimum at any time.
-WHDC makes only one-year grants and not multi-year grants.
-Organizations can apply for additional years.
+The maximum size of grants considered by WHDC for approval by Tides shall be determined for each grant cycle and announced ahead of time.
+Applicants can ascertain the maximum, minimum, and average sizes of WHDC grant awards from the listing of awards for each past grant cycle posted on the WHDC website under Grants.
+WHDC makes one-year grants and not multi-year grants.
+Organizations can apply in subsequent years after the submission and approval of their final reports.
 WHDC’s Board reserves the right to put a limit on the maximum number of years that one organization can be funded.

 Avoidance of Conflicts of Interest

-It is critical that all funding decisions be made objectively, based on the grant applications submitted and not for the benefit of any WHDC Board Member, Tides’s staff, WHDC’s staff, or member of Tides Board of Directors.
-Funding is made exclusively to maximize benefits for the West Harlem community under the CBA.
-WHDC follows a conflict of interest policy for its staff, directors and those principals who may appoint directors.
+It is critical that all funding decisions be made objectively, based on the grant applications submitted and not for the benefit of any WHDC Board Member, Tides’ s staff, WHDC’s staff, or member of Tides Board of Directors.
+Funding is made exclusively to maximize benefits for the West Harlem CD9 community under the CBA.
+WHDC follows a conflict of interest policy for its staff, directors, and those principals who may appoint directors. www.westharlemdc.org

 Grant Selection Process